-Licensing authorities will not be involved in licensing remote gambling.
-This will be the responsibility to the Gambling Commission via Operator Licences.
+Licensing authorities will not be involved in licensing remote gambling, including online gambling and the National Lottery.
+This will be the responsibility of the Gambling Commission via Operator Licences.

 PART B PREMISES LICENCES

 1. General principles

 Premises licences are subject to the permissions, restrictions and conditions set out in the Gambling Act 2005 and Regulations.
 Licensing authorities are able to exclude certain of these conditions and also attach others, where they consider this is appropriate.